Good old pip # (make sure it is up-to-date: pip install -U pip setuptools) pip install pyscaffold ## Conda for the datascience fans conda install -c conda-forge pyscaffold ## Or even pipx for the virtualenv aficionados pipx install pyscaffold

-Complete Git Integration
+Versioning and Git Integration

 Unleash the power of Git by using its pre-commit hooks.
-This feature is available through the --with-pre-commit flag.
+This feature is available through the --pre-commit flag.
 After your project’s scaffold was generated, make sure pre-commit is installed, e.g. pip install pre-commit, then just run pre-commit install.

-A default .gitignore file is provided that is well adjusted for Python projects and the most common tools.
+A default .gitignore file is also provided; it is well adjusted for Python projects and the most common tools.

 The Numpy and Google style docstrings are activated by default.
-Just make sure Sphinx 1.3 or above is installed.

-Unittest & Coverage
+Automation, Tests & Coverage

 JUnit and Coverage HTML/XML